openstack/diskimage-builder/elements/rhel-common/README.md

 The 00-rhsm script is specific to RHEL6.
 If you use the REG_ variables to use with RHEL7, you do not need to set any DIB_RHSM variables.
 The scripts named with "rhel-registration" have not been developed or tested for RHEL6.
+For information on building RHEL6 images, please see the rhel element README.

 Environment Variables For Image Creation
 ----------------------------------------